zzzprojects/docs/entityframework.net/pages/articles/carloscds/carloscds-ef6-efprofilter.md

 CreatedUserLink: https://carloscds.net/
 ---

-# EFProfiler - Entity Framework Profiler
+# Improve Entity Framework Performance with EFProfiler

 If you are working with EF4, you have probably wondered if the generated SQL commands are really optimized, or maybe when you have a performance problem.
 To answer that, several analysis tools or profilers exist, and one of these is the `EFProfiler`.